- Researchers revisit the concept of a space elevator with a minor modification.

 In order to explore what’s beyond our planet, space activities steadily grew throughout the 1970s and 1980s.
 So far, space programs have proved extremely beneficial: they have generated numerous software and hardware that have made their way into a wide range of applications.

 The astonishingly high cost of space exploration is one of the biggest problem scientists haven’t been able to solve.
 Today, it costs nearly $10,000 to put one pound of payload in Earth’s orbit, although SpaceX has been able to bring down this price to $1,800.
-Getting beyond the Earth’s orbit costs even more.
+Reaching beyond the Earth’s orbit costs even more.

 Researchers are looking for cheaper ways to put satellites into space.
 One solution is to build a planet-to-space transportation system called a space elevator.
 It would consist of a cable anchored to the Earth’s surface and extending into space.